 - £60 / €76 / $78 / AU$112 as tested

 - Excellent fit and good build quality, especially for the price

 - Good on and off the bike

-Alpina’s red mirror lens gives a warm feel to the visuals and it’s nicely curved without causing any distortion.
+The red mirror lens on the Alpina Twist Five CM+ is nicely curved without causing any distortion.